gchq/gaffer-doc/docs/development-guide/example-deployment/writing-the-schema.md

 From the basic schema you can see that we have added two entity types for the graph.
 For now, each `entity` just contains a short description and a type associated to the `vertex` key.
-The type here is just a placeholder, but it has been named appropriately as it's assumed that we will just use the string representation of the node's id (this will be defined in the `types.json` later in the guide).
+The type here is just a placeholder, but it has been named appropriately as it's assumed that we will just use the string representation of the entities id (this will be defined in the `types.json` later in the guide).

 Expanding on the basic schema we will now add the `edges` to the graph.
 As the example graph is